 Flood Prevention Measures

-Having assessed the risk yourself or engaged a risk assessment consultant to do it on your behalf you have four broad strategies for flood prevention:
+sandbags2.jpgIt is possible to either assess the risk yourself or engage a risk assessment consultant to do it on your behalf to find out which strategy you will need to implement for flood prevention.
+There are four main groups:

 • Very low risk, no flood prevention required.